janeyugtan/Website-Portfolio/README.md

 pricingCarousel?.addEventListener('touchend',startAutoCarousel,{passive:true});
 startAutoCarousel();

+/* ===== Project / pricing detail modal ===== */
 const projectData={
-'work-hourly':{website:'',preview:'',kicker:'Ways I Work',title:'Hourly Support',summary:'Best for founders and teams who need flexible support across account management, project coordination, operations, or executive support.',stat:'Flexible & part-time',detailTitle:'What this is best for',bullets:['Ongoing support without committing to a full project scope.','Flexible help across operations, delivery, client coordination, and admin-heavy work.','Best fit for agencies and founders who need a reliable right hand.'],tags:['Flexible Support','Operations','Account Management']}, 'work-notion':{website:'',preview:'',kicker:'Ways I Work',title:'Notion System Projects',summary:'Best for teams that need a more structured buildout such as company dashboards, workflows, SOP libraries, or operational systems in Notion.',stat:'Scoped per project',detailTitle:'What this is best for',bullets:['Company-wide Notion workspace organization and system design.','Workflow cleanup, implementation, and better team visibility.','A stronger operating system for growing teams and founders.'],tags:['Notion','Systems Design','Implementation']}, 'work-retainer':{website:'',preview:'',kicker:'Ways I Work',title:'Maintenance & Retainers',summary:'Best for clients who already have systems in place and want ongoing support to maintain, improve, or update them.',stat:'Monthly partnership',detailTitle:'What this is best for',bullets:['Monthly updates and refinements after a project is completed.','Support for teams who want a lighter but ongoing partnership.','Ideal for keeping systems useful as the business grows.'],tags:['Retainer','Optimization','Support']}, 'work-consulting':{website:'',preview:'',kicker:'Ways I Work',title:'Consulting Sessions',summary:'Best for teams that want strategic input, workflow guidance, or a second set of eyes before making bigger operations or systems decisions.',stat:'Per session',detailTitle:'What this is best for',bullets:['A focused strategy session around systems, operations, or process design.','Includes a follow-up SOP guide or action document.','Best for founders who want direction before committing to implementation.'],tags:['Consulting','Strategy','SOP Guide']}, sava:{website:'https://sava-amsterdam.com/',preview:'https://image.thum.io/get/width/1400/crop/900/noanimate/https://sava-amsterdam.com/',kicker:'Featured Project',title:'SAVA Amsterdam — Company-Wide Notion Dashboard Optimization',summary:'A full workspace optimization concept for an e-commerce company, designed to turn Notion into a cleaner, more scalable operating system across departments.',stat:'Full company Notion system',detailTitle:'What this project focused on',bullets:['Restructured company-wide dashboards across Sales, Customer Support, HR, Supply Chain, and Marketing.','Centralized SOPs, KPIs, references, and team resources into one searchable workspace.','Designed the workspace around founder visibility, cleaner navigation, and easier team adoption.','Improved consistency by creating a layout that supports governance and long-term operational use.'],tags:['E-commerce Ops','Notion Design','Company Systems']}, whiskey:{website:'https://whiskeylibrary.com/',preview:'https://image.thum.io/get/width/1400/crop/900/noanimate/https://whiskeylibrary.com/',kicker:'Featured Project',title:'Whiskey Library — Affiliate Pipeline & Notion Workflow Build',summary:'A data-driven affiliate operations build focused on generating qualified affiliates, improving visibility, and shaping a revenue pipeline valued at $10,000 in the first 30 days.',stat:'$10K pipeline in 30 days',detailTitle:'What this project focused on',bullets:['Built a Notion-based workflow to support affiliate operations, tracking, and execution visibility.','Created structure around qualified affiliate generation and early-stage pipeline management.','Improved operational follow-through with a cleaner process for onboarding and coordination.','Turned affiliate efforts into a more trackable and systemized growth function.'],tags:['Affiliate Ops','Pipeline Build','Notion Workflow']}
+'work-hourly':{website:'',preview:'',kicker:'Ways I Work',title:'Hourly Support',summary:'Best for founders and teams who need flexible support across account management, project coordination, operations, or executive support.',stat:'Flexible & part-time',detailTitle:'What this is best for',bullets:['Ongoing support without committing to a full project scope.','Flexible help across operations, delivery, client coordination, and admin-heavy work.','Best fit for agencies and founders who need a reliable right hand.'],tags:['Flexible Support','Operations','Account Management']}, 'work-notion':{website:'',preview:'',kicker:'Ways I Work',title:'Notion System Projects',summary:'Best for teams that need a more structured buildout such as company dashboards, workflows, SOP libraries, or operational systems in Notion.',stat:'Priced per project, scoped on a call',detailTitle:'What this is best for',bullets:['Company-wide Notion workspace organization and system design.','Workflow cleanup, implementation, and better team visibility.','A stronger operating system for growing teams and founders.'],tags:['Notion','Systems Design','Implementation']}, 'work-retainer':{website:'',preview:'',kicker:'Ways I Work',title:'Maintenance & Retainers',summary:'Best for clients who already have systems in place and want ongoing support to maintain, improve, or update them.',stat:'Monthly partnership',detailTitle:'What this is best for',bullets:['Monthly updates and refinements after a project is completed.','Support for teams who want a lighter but ongoing partnership.','Ideal for keeping systems useful as the business grows.'],tags:['Retainer','Optimization','Support']}, 'work-consulting':{website:'',preview:'',kicker:'Ways I Work',title:'Consulting Sessions',summary:'Best for teams that want strategic input, workflow guidance, or a second set of eyes before making bigger operations or systems decisions.',stat:'Per session',detailTitle:'What this is best for',bullets:['A focused strategy session around systems, operations, or process design.','Includes a follow-up SOP guide or action document.','Best for founders who want direction before committing to implementation.'],tags:['Consulting','Strategy','SOP Guide']}, sava:{website:'https://sava-amsterdam.com/',preview:'https://image.thum.io/get/width/1400/crop/900/noanimate/https://sava-amsterdam.com/',kicker:'Featured Project',title:'SAVA Amsterdam.
+Company-Wide Notion Dashboard Optimization',summary:'SAVA Amsterdam needed their Notion cleaned up and rebuilt.
+I restructured the whole workspace so their team could actually use it instead of avoiding it.',stat:'Full company Notion system',detailTitle:'What I focused on',bullets:['Built out department pages for Sales, Support, HR, Supply Chain, and Marketing — all in one place.','Pulled their SOPs, KPIs, and team docs into a workspace that is easy to search and update.','Set up the layout so the founder could see what is happening without having to chase the team.','Built it to last, not just look good on delivery day.'],tags:['E-commerce Ops','Notion Design','Company Systems']}, whiskey:{website:'https://whiskeylibrary.com/',preview:'https://image.thum.io/get/width/1400/crop/900/noanimate/https://whiskeylibrary.com/',kicker:'Featured Project',title:'Whiskey Library — Affiliate Pipeline & Notion Workflow Build',summary:'Whiskey Library needed an affiliate operation built from scratch.
+I set up the Notion workflow, found and qualified affiliates, and had a $10K pipeline running inside 30 days.',stat:'$10K pipeline in 30 days',detailTitle:'What I focused on',bullets:['Built the Notion workflow that tracked affiliates, outreach, and progress all in one place.','Found and qualified affiliates, not just collected names.','Set up a clear onboarding process so affiliates did not go cold after signing up.','Turned what was scattered effort into a repeatable, trackable process.'],tags:['Affiliate Ops','Pipeline Build','Notion Workflow']}
 };

 const projectModal=document.getElementById('projectModal');